GregorySchwartz/diversity/README.md

 percent of those low values so it might be artificially high in those cases, but you can tell by the weight.
-There is also an additional sampling column, which says how many more samples are needed to get the proportion g of the estimated richness in the assemblege.
+There is also an additional sampling column, which says how many more samples are needed to get the proportion g of the estimated richness in the assemblage.
 That estimated number is included under the S_est column, where the observed richness is in the richness column.
 If the additional sampling has a value of NaN, the number of entities in two samples is probably 0 so the value cannot be calculated.